CSharpBasicsHristoKirov/CSharpHomework/README.md

  1. Print a greeting by name read from standard input.
 Create a [_Unit Test_](https://msdn.microsoft.com/en-us/library/hh694602.aspx) for the implemented method.
  2. Implement `GetMax(int a, int b)` returning the largest of the two input parameters.
  3. Return the English name of the last digit of a number.
  4. Read an number `n`.
-Check how many times `n` occures in an integer array.
+Check how many times `n` occurs in an integer array.
 Write a test unit for the method.
  5. Read an index `n`.
 Check if an element with index `n` is smaller- or greater- than its two adjacent.
 Write a test unit.
  6. Find the first array element larger than its two adjacent.
  7. Reverse integer digits.
  8. _Sum large integers_ represented as arrays, using Little-Endian representation.
- 9. Write a method that finds _element with max value_ in subarray.
+ 9. Write a method that finds _element with max value_ in sub-array.
 Use the method to _sort an array_ in ascending / descending order.
  10. Calculate `n!`, where `1 < n <= 100`.
 Use [`BigInteger`](https://msdn.microsoft.com/en-us/library/system.numerics.biginteger(v=vs.110).aspx) or array representaion.
  11. Implement a program that contains a menu prompting the use to: reverses integer digits, calculates _arithmetic mean_, finds the _root of the linear eqation_.
 Checks input validity for the three cases.
  12. _Sum polynomials_.